About ALKemist Bio

 Collection of T Cells

 The process begins with the extraction of T cells from the patient's blood through a procedure called leukapheresis.
-These T cells are a type of white blood cell and play a vital role in the immune system's defense against infections and diseases.
+These T cells are a type of white blood cells that play a vital role in the immune system's defense against infections and diseases.

 02